Nevermind-s/Fast-Furious-Autonomous/README.md

 ![image processing pipeline](md_images/img_pipeline.jpg)

-- Crop : Delete unecessry details on the image, only focus on the road.
+- Crop : Delete unnecessary details on the image, only focus on the road.
 - RGB 2 YUV : chromiance & lum, more bandwith and less data.
 - Gaussian Blur : To smooth the image and reduce the noise
 - Resize : Input datas need to be resized into specific shapes according to the model used because the convolutional kernels are adapted to a specific size